newhuo-tech/newhuo_Golang/README.md

   "github.com/huobirdcenter/huobi_golang/pkg/client"
 )

-// Get the timestamp from Huobi server and print on console client := new(client.CommonClient).Init(config.Host) resp, err := client.GetTimestamp()
+// Get the timestamp from New Huo server and print on console client := new(client.CommonClient).Init(config.Host) resp, err := client.GetTimestamp()